 Lookouts

-If you want to see the passage of whales during a simple walk, just walk along the coast, you will find superb lookouts.
+If you want to see the migration of whales you can just walk along the coast where you will find superb lookouts.
 Keep an eye on the horizon, you will often spot them.
-If you have binoculars or the opportunity to buy some, it will be a little extra for you, especially since you will be able to enjoy them for several months.

 SkyPoint Observation Deck

 SkyPoint is closed on Tuesdays, but also on certain occasions.
-Remember to check before you go.
-In addition, the hours vary depending on the day.
-Follow this link to check them.
-To access it, you will have to pay $21 per person.
+Remember to check before you go as the hours vary depending on the day.
+Follow this link to check the opening hours.
+To access the observation deck, you will have to pay $23 per person.

 Experience thrills in one of the theme parks

-The Gold Coast is home to Australia’s largest theme parks.
+The Gold Coast is the theme park capital of Australia.
 Lovers of rides, get ready to get your fill of thrills!
-Each park will offer you different shows and activities, there is something for everyone and something to satisfy young and old.
+Each park is offering a variety of thrilling rides, shows, and animal encounters.

 Come dive into the heart of the Marvel universe, Looney Tunes, Scooby-Doo or even Marilyn Monroe at Warner Bros Movie World.
-Cinema fans will be won over by the sets, attractions and shows. you can also meet your favorite characters! ($89 per day – open from 9:30 a.m. to 5 p.m.).
+Cinema fans will be won over by the sets, attractions and shows ($89 per day – open from 9:30 a.m. to 5 p.m.).

-To see marine life, go to Sea World ($89 a day – open from 9:30 a.m. to 5 p.m.).
+To see marine life, visit Sea World ($89 a day – open from 9:30 a.m. to 5 p.m.).
 Paradise Country allows you to come and discover the farm animals and soak up the camping atmosphere ($49 per day – open from 10 a.m. to 3:30 p.m.).

 If you want to cool off while having fun, Wet’n’wild Gold Coast and its water games is for you! ($79 per day – open from 10 a.m. to 5 p.m.).